How to Create a Startup Growth Strategy That’s Built for Sustained Success

 Like it or not, just about every young company is one disastrous claim away from financial disaster.
 Because of this, every startup should (at least) purchase the following policies:

 • Directors & Officers Insurance: D&O policies protect company leadership and board members from claims related to breach of fiduciary duty, non-compliance, lack of corporate governance, and more.
 If your startup is looking for funding, a D&O policy is a must, since venture capital representatives won’t want to join your board if they are not properly protected.
-Get your D&O insurance quote with Embroker by signing up to our risk-free platform in just a few minutes.
+Get your D&O insurance quote with Embroker by signing up for our risk-free platform in just a few minutes.

 • Technology Errors & Omissions Insurance: If your startup fails to meet its contractual obligations to a customer or partner in any way, your company could face litigation.
 A good tech E&O insurance policy will protect your startup from unintentional errors and product failures that can cost your clients money, such as giving bad advice, failing to deliver a product or service on time, not delivering the product or service as it was advertised and agreed upon, or any other failure to perform professional services.